-I have five academic publications, including a new article in International Studies Quarterly about the effects of electoral interventions on the results of the intervened elections and a forthcoming article at Terrorism and Political Violence on their effects on domestic terrorism.
+I have six academic publications, including a new article in International Studies Quarterly about the effects of electoral interventions on the results of the intervened elections and a forthcoming article at Terrorism and Political Violence on their effects on domestic terrorism.
 Other research projects of mine have examined, for example, the causes of regional war and peace as well as the customary law of war.

 A reference to my research was made in a new British House of Commons report about Russia and Russian Foreign policy.
 Likewise, given recent events, I have written an op-ed in the Washington Post (Monkey Cage) about the Russian intervention in the 2016 U.S. election, given interviews on partisan electoral interventions to CNN, NPR, BBC World, and other media outlets, and have served as a consulted/ quoted expert for multiple news segment and articles on this and related topics for various media organs around the world.